provsalt/notes/Chemistry/Air/Tests.md

 Bubble gas through limewater, if carbon dioxide is present, white precipitation will be formed.

 # Test for ammonia
-Place blue litmus paper near ammonia gas, if ammonia is present,  blue litmus paper will turn to red.
+Place red litmus paper near ammonia gas, if ammonia is present,  blue litmus paper will turn to blue.